nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ![View Command (after)](images/ug/View%20Command%20(after).PNG)

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
-Avengers can also click on the student card to execute `view` command instead
+Avengers can also click on the student card to execute `view` command instead.
 </div>

 #### Displaying the grades for an assessment:  `show`